michaelfaran/The-ACFSA-V2.0-Analyte-Classification-and-Feature-Selection-Algorithm/README.md

 3. The code assumes the input response is already after post-processing.
 That might mean different implications for different sensor sets.
 As an example, a SWCNT normalized fluorescence intensity response can be obtained by integrating the emission spectrum and normalizing by the integral measured at zero analyte concentration
 4. The code is limited to plotting a maximum of six analytes in the data set, due to graphical constraints.
 5. Some graphical mismatches in the output files can arise due to long analyte names.
 6. ACFSA V2.0 assumes that each analyte measurement is drawn from Gaussian statistics, and classification error is calculated accordingly.
+7. Due to the '.' character usage limitation in MATLAB, figures with V2.0 are presented with V2 instead.

 ## User Inputs: